 Testing in Go by example: Part 4

 I think it's time for a slight detour.
 In part 1 we covered the basics of testing in go.
 In part 2 we covered a few slick ways to execute tests.
 In part 3 we covered some of our recent endeavors at Smarty to build on the basics.
-Toward the end of that post we went into some detail regarding our approach to assertions.
+Toward the end of that post, we went into some detail regarding our approach to assertions.
 The assertions referenced in the GoConvey project are actually their own separate project that are imported into GoConvey.
 The nice thing about separating the assertions into their own separate project is that they can be used, well, separately.
-In this post I'll show you some of the the different ways we use the assertions project in our code outside of the GoConvey project.
+In this post, I'll show you some of the different ways we use the assertions project in our code outside of the GoConvey project.

 In GoConvey, the So